AmrHMorsy/AmrHMorsy.github.io/_pages/about.md

 This website is a space where I showcase my graphics programming projects, including games, simulations, and game engines.

-I also share tutorials and explanations of advanced graphics programming concepts through my blog and YouTube channel, and offer personal insights, detailing my experiences and development journey.
+I also share tutorials and explanations of advanced graphics programming concepts through my blog, and offer personal insights, detailing my experiences and development journey.

 I work with low-level graphics APIs such as OpenGL, Vulkan, Metal and Direct3D, as I prefer programming at a low level for greater control and optimization.